pulumi/registry/themes/default/content/registry/packages/kubernetes/installation-configuration.md

 fail to authenticate against the cluster.
 Set one of these locations to a valid kubeconfig file, if you have not done so already.

+You can run `kubectl get pods' or a similar command to verify that the cluster is up and configured correctly.

-Once the cluster is accessible, setup is complete and you can proceed to the desired tutorials.
+Once the cluster is accessible, setup is complete and you can follow our [getting started guide]({{< relref "/docs/get-started/kubernetes">}}) or explore some of our [code examples](https://github.com/pulumi/examples#kubernetes).

 > Note: Pulumi **never** sends **any** authentication secrets or credentials to the Pulumi service.
 See the [FAQ]({{< relref "faq#does-the-pulumi-service-see-my-credentials-in-the-kubeconfig-file">}}) for more detail.